Tomás Mejías

 Tomás Mejías Osorio (born 30 January 1989) is a Spanish professional footballer who plays as a goalkeeper.

 Club career

 Real Madrid

 Mejías was born in Madrid.
 In 2001, aged 12, he joined local Real Madrid's youth academy from neighbouring amateurs CD Coslada.
-He made his debut with the reserves in the 2007–08 season, playing five games for them in Segunda División B.
+He made his debut with the reserves in the 2007–08 season, playing five games for them in the Segunda División B.

 As first-team manager José Mourinho decided to rest Iker Casillas, Mejías was selected for a La Liga home match against Getafe CF on 10 May 2011.
 He replaced another club youth graduate, Antonio Adán, for the last ten minutes of a 4–0 home win.

-Mejías was selected in a 20-man squad for the first match of the 2011–12 campaign, away to Real Zaragoza, but eventually did not make the bench.
-He contributed 26 appearances the following year, as the B's retained their Segunda División status.
+Mejías was selected in a 20-man squad for the first match of 2011–12, away to Real Zaragoza, but eventually did not make the bench.
+He contributed 26 appearances the following campaign as the B's retained their Segunda División status.